faxpillow/pendingindefinitelydostponed/README.md

 https://forms.gle/XmEpNnPvKkCcCZma6
 https://forms.gle/uqYRfbs2shfMM5S77
 https://t.co/rqc2v1cyq1

-anarcreontic flagpole pole dance cannot compensate them my budget don't go further or scare people with unnecessary things :) global miniscreens of channels broadcasting in global at that time, such as olympics coverage options from x # countries globally visual i already had framework for the screenful settings changeable newsbanners simple no one uses screensaves anymore no need but it's kind of fun to watch already done in different forms this is minimal only text based i agree with myself it is useless cheaply ***** **** ****** digital ******* w*********** and ******** ******* ****** ******* ************
+anarcreontic flagpole pole dance specific context time site spec situ relevant for when good times don't go further or scare people with unnecessary things :) global miniscreens of channels broadcasting in global at that time, such as olympics coverage options from x # countries globally visual i already had framework for the screenful settings changeable newsbanners simple no one uses screensaves anymore no need but it's kind of fun to watch already done in different forms this is minimal only text based i agree with myself it is useless cheaply ***** **** ****** digital ******* w*********** and ******** ******* ****** ******* ************